 AliExpress Affiliate Program

-AliExpress has an affiliate program that anyone can join it.
-Its in-house program, AliExpress Portals, uses custom affiliate tracking software.
-It also has offers on affiliate networks including CJ Affiliate and FlexOffers.
+AliExpress has an affiliate program.
+Its in-house program is called AliExpress Portals.
+It also has offers on affiliate networks, including FlexOffers, CJ Affiliate, and Awin.
 Let’s review the benefits, drawbacks, commission rate, cookie duration, and program details.
 Here’s a snapshot.